iambumblehead/scroungejs/README.md

 #### <a id="file-properties">FILE PROPERTIES:

-Each file processed by scroungejs may affect the build process.
-This is done through information added to each file.
+Each file processed by scroungejs may affect the build process, with meta-data added to each file.

  > *./getStarted/app/views/ViewA.js*